JMBurley/interview/data-scientist.md

 # Interview - Data Scientist

 Please compose a data story for each of the following sections.
+A good balance of prose and visualization would be awesome.

 ## Semantic Scholar